BerkZerker/Tower-Defense-Game/CONTRIBUTING.md

 ### Directory Structure Overview

-Each directory has a specific purpose and contains a README.txt file explaining its role:
+Each directory has a specific purpose and contains a README.md file explaining its role:

 - `scenes/`: Game scenes (levels, menus, etc)
 - `scripts/`: GDScript source files